ctschroeder/tutorials/tinkercad.md

 Below I'll show some steps for moving around and placing a shape on a shape.

 Here I've got part of my bunny created.
-I want to add a mustache, so I toggled the menu from Basic Shapes to Character, and I dropped the mustache on my plane.
-I used the black arrow to move it UP.
+I want to add a mustache, so I toggled the menu from Basic Shapes to Creatures & Characters, and I dropped the mustache on my plane. **Note: you can search for shapes using that search icon** I used the black arrow to move it UP.
 Now I need to move it right to get it to my bunny.

 ![](images/8-addedmustache-rightarrow.png)